7-Day Tasmanian Road Trip Itinerary

 - Russell Falls (Mt Field)

-Lunch – Waterfalls Cafe and Gallery (Mt Field)
+Lunch – Waterfalls Cafe and Gallery (souvenirs as well!)

 Afternoon